 The sheer number of Warlock cards which work well as singletons has also helped drive Renolock into the top tier of competitive decks.
 But Reno’s power isn’t restricted to Warlock.
 Priest, Paladin and Mage decks can all be built effectively to include his whopping heal.
 Reno has become a meta-defining card, and is well worthy of his place here in the top ten.
 Enjoy him (until he cycles out of Standard sometime in spring 2017!)

 Harrison Jones is an interesting card to see so high on the list.
 Usually tech cards wouldn’t be recommended as high crafting priorities since they’re only effective in the right meta.
-However, Hearthstone has been so heavily dominated by Paladin, Shaman, and Warrior decks for a while now that Harrison almost always finds a target.
-Add to this the re-emergence of Rogue as a powerhouse in Standard, and you have a winning recipe for Harrison to be the king of tech.
+However, Hearthstone has been so heavily dominated by Shaman, Warrior and Hunter decks for a while now that Harrison almost always finds a target.
+Factor in the new weapons like Spirit Claws, and to a lesser extent Fool’s Bane, introduced by One Night in Karazhan, and Harrison becomes an even more attractive inclusion.

 The particular strength of Harrison is that even in matchups like Druid where he won’t get to add a new weapon to his ever-growing museum, he still isn’t terrible.
 Unlike other tech cards such as Eater of Secrets which are really found wanting when they whiff, Harrison has a decent amount of health.
 He still represents a threat in an aggressive deck, and he can still ‘trade up’ with a better minion in a Control deck.
 This lack of downside is what makes Harrison such an attractive option.